gaia-os/gaia_network_prototype/README.md

 - The project uses dataclasses, which require careful ordering of parameters (required parameters must come before parameters with default values)
 - The demo uses a simple in-memory registry for node discovery, which would be replaced with a distributed registry in a real implementation

-## Future Improvements

-This is a simplified prototype.
-A full implementation would include:

-1. Proper distributed networking capabilities
-2. More sophisticated probabilistic models and inference algorithms
-3. A distributed registry for node discovery
-4. Authentication and authorization mechanisms
-5. A more complete implementation of the Gaia Ontology
-6. Credit assignment for information flow
-7. Incentive mechanisms for sharing information